Before the Devil Knows You're Dead: Plot

-While Andy is away from his office, his superiors repeatedly try to contact him regarding irregularities revealed by the audit.
-At Nanette's wake, Andy and Charles have a complex and emotional exchange.
-Charles states he loves Andy despite their long-standing differences.
-Andy, who feels like an outsider, questions his biological heritage, and Charles slaps him.
-Andy and Gina immediately leave.
-On their drive home, Andy has an emotional breakdown over his relationship with his father.
-At home, Gina tells Andy his boss has been trying to contact him.
-She expresses her frustration with their marriage and Andy's growing coldness.
-Andy, preoccupied with his problems, hardly reacts when Gina announces she is leaving him or even when she reveals her affair with Hank, and instead he gives her money for her departure when she asks for some.
+As well, while Andy is away from his office, his superiors repeatedly try to contact him regarding irregularities revealed by the audit.

+At Nanette's wake, Andy and Charles have an emotional exchange.
+Charles tells Andy he loves him, but Andy says he has always felt like an outsider in the family.
+At home, Andy’s wife, Gina, expresses her frustration with their marriage and Andy's growing coldness.
+Andy, preoccupied with his problems, hardly reacts when Gina announces she is leaving him or even when she reveals that she has been having an affair with Hank; he gives her money before she leaves.

-Charles, searching for information about the robbery, visits the same fence Andy contacted.
-After an acrimonious exchange indicating a longstanding, mutual dislike, the jeweler reveals that Andy recently came looking to fence some jewels.
-Charles immediately goes looking for Andy.
-Andy decides to resolve Hank's blackmail situation by robbing a heroin dealer whom he frequents and then escaping abroad.
+Charles learns about Andy’s visit to the fence and immediately goes looking for him.
+He follows Andy from his apartment tower, watches as he goes to Hank's apartment, and then tails his sons as they leave together.

-At the dealer's apartment, Andy and Hank overpower and rob the dealer.
-Hank is shocked when Andy kills the dealer and a client who happened to be present.
-The brothers meet Dex to pay him off, but Andy impulsively kills him to prevent continued blackmail.
-Andy appears ready to kill Chris, but Hank objects after hearing Chris' baby crying in another room.
-Andy turns the gun on Hank, revealing that he knows about Hank and Gina's relationship.
-Hank begs Andy to kill him.
-As Andy pauses, Chris shoots Andy in the back with Dex's gun.
-Horrified, she orders Hank to leave, and he guiltily leaves some of the money behind for her before fleeing.
+Andy decides to resolve Hank's blackmail situation by robbing a heroin dealer he frequents, after which he plans to leave the country.
+At the dealer's apartment, Andy and Hank overpower and rob him.
+Hank is shocked when Andy shoots the dealer and a client who happens to be there.
+The brothers then meet Dex to pay him off, but Andy impulsively shoots him, too.
+Andy appears ready to kill Chris, but Hank objects as Chris's baby is heard crying in another room.
+Andy turns the gun on Hank, revealing that he knows about his affair with Gina.
+Hank begs Andy to kill him, but Chris then shoots Andy in the back with Dex's gun.
+Horrified, she screams at Hank to get out, and he does so after guiltily leaving some of the money behind for her.

-After leaving the fence, Charles tails Andy.
-He follows Andy from his apartment tower, watches as he goes to Hank's apartment, then follows his sons to their meeting with Chris; Charles sees Hank fleeing the apartment and calls out to him, but Hank continues running, and escapes.
-He finally follows Andy to the hospital, where he is taken by paramedics.
-Andy breaks down and apologizes to his estranged father, but blurts out key information about the robbery: that his mom was not supposed to be there.
-Charles appears to accept his apology.
-Charles attaches Andy's heart monitor to himself and suffocates his son to death with a pillow.
+Charles sees Hank fleeing the apartment and calls out to him, but Hank does not hear him and continues running.
+Andy is taken to the hospital, and Charles follows him there.
+Andy apologizes to his father, saying that he did not mean to hurt Nanette, who was not supposed to be in the store.
+Charles appears to accept Andy’s apology, but then suffocates his son to death with a pillow.
 As medical staff rush to help Andy, Charles walks away.